 By definition, a device that gives out a message is called "transmitter", the receiving device that gets the message is called "receiver".
+The device that controls the message is called "master".
 The devices that are controlled by the master are called "slaves".